deadfry42/pokedex-tracker/README.md

 > [!Note]
 > The website is now up!
 > You can go [here](https://pokedex-tracker.netlify.app) to try now!
+> The website will not be constantly updated, but when a new release is made on github, it should be updated to that version.

 ## What is this?
 This is a simple and easy to use Pokedex tracker for the pokemon games.
 Currently, only Pokemon Box: Ruby & Sapphire is supported.
 This will likely change, as this website is designed around being modular and easy to maintain (unlike the old one).